sankalp1999/Nqueens_Visualization/README.md

 # Backtracking

-You can check the project [here](https://sankalp1999.github.io/Nqueens_Visualization/Nqueens) UPDATE AUG 2020: I realised that backtracking code can be optimised a lot.
-It has a lot of repititive work.
-I will create another version with the better algorithm soon.
+You can check the project [here](https://sankalp1999.github.io/Nqueens_Visualization/Nqueens)
 ## Story behind this project

 This project was an attempt to visualize the backtracking algorithms.
 I finally understood the Nqueens_backtracking algorithm and